splunk/public-o11y-docs/metrics-and-metadata/metrics.rst

 Metric category
 ----------------------

-These are the most relevant categories for metrics:
+These are the available categories for metrics:

 .. include:: /_includes/metric-categories.rst